 Level 3 portfolios are those where at least one input which could have a significant effect on the instrument's valuation is not based on observable market data.
-Such instruments would include unquoted equity investments and hedge fund of funds, which are valued using various valuation techniques that require significant judgement in determining appropriate assumptions.
+Such instruments would include private equity, infrastructure, local authority bonds and indirect overseas property investments, which are valued using various valuation techniques that require significant management judgement in determining appropriate assumptions, including earnings, public market comparables and estimated future cash flows.

-The values of the investment in private equity are based on valuations provided by the general partners to the private equity funds in which Lancashire County Pension Fund has invested.
-These valuations are prepared in accordance with the International Private Equity and Venture Capital Valuation Guidelines, which follow the valuation principles of IFRS and US GAAP.
+The values of the investment in private equity and infrastructure are based on valuations provided to the private equity and infrastructure funds in which Lancashire County Pension Fund has invested.
+These valuations are prepared in accordance with the International Private Equity and Venture Capital Valuation Guidelines or equivalent, which follow the valuation principles of IFRS and US GAAP.
 Valuations are performed annually mainly, and at the end of December.
 Cash flow adjustments are used to roll forward the valuations to 31 March as appropriate.